 Their best plan is Frontier Fiber 500, which at $44.99 per month is a total steal for the speeds you’re getting—speeds that will be more than enough for a family to scroll and stream to their hearts’ content.

-MetroNet offers reasonably priced internet plans for a fiber internet provider.
+Metronet offers reasonably priced internet plans for a fiber internet provider.
 As we’ve said, it is always worth getting fiber internet if it’s available in your location thanks to its reliability and mega fast download and upload speeds.
-We recommend MetroNet’s 100 Mbps plan, which will be plenty fast enough for most customers.
+We love MetroNet’s 1,000 Mbps plan, which comes in at the uber-affordable price of just $49.95 per month.

 What to look for in the fastest internet providers